Urban Exploration, A Walking Tour of Lisbon – Estimated reading time: 8 minutes

 A Walking Tour of Lisbon

-Then the very next day, we did a tour with Urban Adventures.
-On their Experience Lisbon walk, I once again found myself overwhelmingly impressed.
-It turned out that a walking tour of Lisbon was all it would take.
+Then the very next day, we did a tour with Urban Adventures, who are unfortunately no longer offers tours in Portugal.
+We’re still featuring photos of our experience though, because during our walk, I once again found myself overwhelmingly impressed.
+It turned out that a walking tour of Lisbon was all it would take to make me come to adore the city even more.

 Lisbon Architecture